 Request an Absentee Ballot by E-Mail or Fax

 Regular Wisconsin voters may also request that a ballot be sent to them by sending an e-mail or fax to their municipal clerk.
+If you are requesting by email, you may include a picture of your photo ID.
+If you are faxing a request, include a photocopy of your photo ID.
 This request must be made no later than 5:00 p.m. on the Thursday before the election in order for an absentee ballot to be SENT to you.

 Options and Deadlines for Returning Your Absentee Ballot

 - U.S. Postal Service: Your completed absentee ballot must be postmarked no later than Election Day and received by the municipal clerk no later than 4 p.m. on the Friday after the election.